 One of the most iconic rice paddies in the Ubud area is the Tegalalang Rice Terrace.
 Despite massive tourism, it is definitely worth checking out the rice fields and an awesome spot for Instagram photos.
 It is especially beautiful in the morning as Tegalalang Rice Terrace has one of the best spots for sunrise in Bali.

 As soon as you approach the rice terrace, you can see the cascading rice fields with palms trees all around.
 Walk down the slope and over to the other side to get another perspective of the rice terrace.

-View the giant rice fields from another perspective: from a Bali swing!
+And you can view the giant rice fields from another perspective: from a Bali swing!
 There are several giant swings around the rice fields.
 One of the giant swings is on the other side of the rice terrace which gives the best aerial view while you are strapped onto the secured swing.
-The other giant swing is within the valley of the rice fields which offers a totally different perspective.
+The other giant swing is within the valley which offers a totally different perspective.

-And when you finish taking photos and seeing all the nooks and crannies of the rice terraces, have a drink at one of the cafes that overlook the rice fields.
+And when you finish taking photos and seeing all the nooks and crannies of the rice terraces, have a drink at (maybe a coconut) at one of the cafes that overlook the rice fields.

 RELATED POST – 10 beautiful Instagram-worthy spots in Bali

 Pura Tirta Empul is a large temple complex with many sacred temples, a purification bath and a large pond with many koi fish.
 As a national cultural heritage site, the holy temple brings in many tourists as well as Balinese and Hindu worshippers.